 Customer support can also be implemented on ESNs.
 Customer care representatives can use the internal network to leverage knowledge while the public-facing part of the ESN can be used to offer support from the inside.
 Since only one system is used across, both within and beyond, there are no steep learning curves and users will feel more comfortable offering support.
 Some systems can even integrate with ticketing and advanced customer care systems improving efficiency and speed.

-By creating branded spaces where people linked by common interests and responsibilities can discuss and share knowledge, organizations can create more value from within by such things as increasing efficiency and faster time-to-market through tapping this tribal knowledge.
+By creating branded spaces where people linked by common interests and responsibilities can discuss and share knowledge, organizations can create more value from within by increasing efficiency and faster time-to-market through tapping this tribal knowledge.

 Communities also create a sense of belonging where employees can gather and build relationships.
-These relationship-building spaces eventually translate to lower turnover and increase job morale, which means employees are more productive and happier.
+These relationship-building spaces eventually translate to lower employee disengagement and turnover while increasing job morale, which means employees are more productive and happier.

 Social collaboration spaces have the power of bringing large groups of people together who did not have pre-existing common interests and roles.
 When these groups of people come together, their collective intelligence can be used to create better products and services, improve existing processes, and sometimes, introduce entirely new products and service offerings.
-ESN spaces are usually the foundations of innovation and idea generation.
+ESN spaces are usually the foundations of innovation and collaborative brainstorming.

 In order for any ESN offering to be of value, it needs to be packaged for use by communities, networks, and support teams.
-Specific functionality as it relates to usage by specific users must be embedded into the software.
+Specific online collaboration tools and functionality as it relates to usage by specific users must be embedded into the software.